Pabloo22/job_shop_lib/README.md

 It follows a modular design, allowing users to easily extend the library with new solvers, dispatching rules, visualization functions, etc.

-See [this](https://colab.research.google.com/drive/1XV_Rvq1F2ns6DFG8uNj66q_rcowwTZ4H?usp=sharing) Google Colab notebook for a quick start guide!
+See the [documentation](https://job-shop-lib.readthedocs.io/en/latest/) for more details about the latest version (1.0.0a2).

 ## Installation :package: